 The most common loan options available for purchasing a home are Conventional, FHA and VA.
-A brief description of each is below.

 Conventional Loan

 A conventional loan is a mortgage that is not guaranteed or insured by any government agency.
-It is the most common type of mortgage.

 - Typically requires a credit score of at least 620